When is the next December train strike? Everything you need to know

 The union says the staff involved work “in a range of operational, station, revenue, on-board and management roles”.
 The stoppage is likely to reduced the “strike timetable” operated on those days on the West Coast main line.

-TSSA members on c2c, Cross Country, East Midlands Railway, Southeastern, South Western Railway, TransPennine Express and West Midlands Trains, as well as Network Rail, will walk out on 17 December – coinciding with the final day of RMT national action before Christmas.
+TSSA members on c2c, Cross Country, East Midlands Railway, Southeastern, South Western Railway, TransPennine Express and West Midlands Trains will walk out on 17 December – coinciding with the final day of RMT national action before Christmas.

 “Action short of a strike” begins before that, on 13 December.
-It involves members working for Network Rail and 11 train operators carrying out “only contractually required duties”.
+It involves members working for 11 train operators carrying out “only contractually required duties”.

 The union says: “TSSA members will not cover the duties of other rail workers who may be involved in strike action.”